 Elsewhere in this blog, I have written that a Likert scale might consist of several items that measure a similar underlying construct (a latent variable).
-For instance, if I want to measure subjects’ attitudes towards sweets, I might ask them to record how they feel about the following statements:
+For instance, if I want to measure people’s attitudes towards sweets, I might ask them to record what they think about the following statements:

 |1.
 I like chocolate||Strongly Agree||Agree||Disagree||Strongly Disagree|